 Because of the significant scientific, regulatory and commercial challenges that must be overcome to successfully research, develop and commercialize imetelstat, the development of imetelstat in hematologic myeloid malignancies, including MF and MDS, or any other indications, may be delayed or abandoned, even after significant resources have been expended on it.
-Our decisions to discontinue our Phase 2 clinical trial of imetelstat in metastatic breast cancer in September 2012, and to discontinue our development of imetelstat in solid tumors with short telomeres in April 2013, are examples of this.
-Any delay or abandonment of the development of imetelstat in hematologic myeloid malignancies would have a material adverse effect on our collaboration with Janssen, which could result in the termination of the Collaboration Agreement.
-Any of these events would have severe adverse effects on our business and business prospects and likely result in the failure of our business.
+Examples of such decisions include the discontinuation of our Phase 2 clinical trial of imetelstat in metastatic breast cancer in September 2012, the discontinuation our development of imetelstat in solid tumors with short telomeres in April 2013, and Janssen's determinations in the third quarter of 2016 to close the 4.7 mg/kg dosing arm in IMbark to new patient enrollment and to suspend enrollment in the 9.4 mg/kg dosing arm in IMbark because an insufficient number of patients in the 9.4 mg/kg dosing arm met the protocol defined interim efficacy criteria at 12 weeks.
+Any further delay, suspension or abandonment of the development of imetelstat in hematologic myeloid malignancies would have a material adverse effect on our collaboration with Janssen, which could result in the termination of the Collaboration Agreement.
+Any of these events would have severe adverse effects on the future of imetelstat and our business prospects and likely result in the failure of our business.

-Success in early clinical trials may not be indicative of results in potential future clinical trials.
-Likewise, preliminary data from clinical trials we have reported should be considered with caution since the final data may be materially different from the preliminary data, particularly as more patient data becomes available.
+Success in early clinical trials may not be predictive or indicative of results in current ongoing clinical trials or potential future clinical trials.
+Likewise, preliminary data from clinical trials should be considered carefully and with caution since the final data may be materially different from the preliminary data, particularly as more patient data become available.

-A number of new drugs and biologics have shown promising results in preclinical studies and initial clinical trials, but subsequently failed to establish sufficient safety and efficacy data to obtain necessary regulatory approvals.
+A number of new drugs and biologics have shown promising results in preclinical studies and initial clinical trials, but subsequently fail to establish sufficient safety and efficacy data to obtain necessary regulatory approvals to initiate commercial sale of a drug.
 There is typically an extremely high rate of attrition from the failure of product candidates proceeding through clinical trials.
 Data obtained from preclinical and clinical activities are subject to varying interpretations, which may delay, limit or prevent regulatory approval.
 Product candidates in later stages of clinical trials may fail to show the desired benefit-risk profile despite having progressed through preclinical studies and initial clinical trials.
-Most product candidates that commence clinical trials are never approved as products.